-Ankle injuries are among the most commonly experienced in sports, particularly in activities requiring sudden sharp changes in speed or direction.
-Ankle injuries typically result from forced lateral movement such as when landing from a jump or strafing.
-Using a properly designed ankle brace will reduce the risk of ankle injuries.
-It will also help the patient maintain regular activities while recovering from an ankle injury.
+Ankle injuries are among the most commonly experienced injuries in sports, particularly in activities requiring sudden sharp changes in speed or direction.
+These injuries typically result from forced lateral movement such as when landing awkwardly from a jump or losing your balance when running at high speed.
+Using a properly designed ankle brace will reduce the risk of these types of ankle injuries.
+An ankle brace will also help the patient maintain regular activities while recovering from an ankle injury.

 If you choose a brace with a lace-up design, make sure that the laces are not too long or short.
 Then you can tie them correctly;

 Ensure that the brace has the right size.
 To perform as intended, there should be no gaps between your skin and your ankle support;